 When writing your cover letter, remember to:

-- write a new one for every application you do and make sure it’s targeted to each company and the specific job
+- write a new one for every job you apply for and make sure it’s tailored to the company and the specific role

-- use the same lettering style and size as you did for your CV, so it looks consistent
+- use the same font and size as you do for your CV, so it looks consistent

 - make sure the company name and recruiter’s details are correct

 - show you’ve done your research into the job and the company

 - highlight your most relevant skills and experience to stand out from other applicants

 - double check spelling and grammar before you send it

-- keep a copy of your cover letter - you may be asked about it at interview
+- keep a copy of your cover letter.
+They may ask you about it in an interview